OpenDSA/OpenDSA/RST/source/HashFuncExamp.rst

 You should use the calculators above for the more complicated hash functions.

-.. avembed:: Exercises/Hashing/HashFuncPROSumm.html
+.. avembed:: Exercises/Hashing/HashFuncPROSumm.html ka
    :showbutton: hide

 Here are some review questions.

-.. avembed:: Exercises/Hashing/HashFuncSumm.html
+.. avembed:: Exercises/Hashing/HashFuncSumm.html ka
    :showbutton: hide

 .. odsascript:: AV/Hashing/hashFuncExCON.js